-Aikido classes are taught by Sensei Frank Roberto, a yondan (4th degree black belt), twice a week on Tuesday and Thursday evenings from 7:30 to 9:00 pm.
+Aikido classes are taught by Mike Cardwell chief instuctor, Nidan (2nd degree blackbelt) and Melissa Gamble, Nidan, under the direction of Frank Roberto Sensei, Yondan (4th degree black belt).
+Classes are held twice a week, on Tuesday and Thursday evenings from 7:30 to 9:00 pm.
 The class is located at 410 W. 16th St. where we share studio space with the Idaho Falls School of Ballet (IFSB) in Idaho Falls, Idaho.
 You'll find the fees to be extremely reasonable and less expensive than just about any other martial art in the area.
 The current Aikido instruction fee is $50 per month.

 Snake River Aikido

 When Should I Start?
 What Do I Need?